I-Love-$\langle c_s^2 \rangle$: Approximately universal relations for the average neutron star stiffness: I -- Love --

 By substituting the density profile, $\rho(r)$, presented in Eq. \eqref{eq:genTVIIN}, into the integral shown in Eq.~\eqref{eq:Newt_I}, we find that

-where the superscript $(N,T)$ indicates we are in the Newtonian regime and using the generalized Tolman VII solution, and recall that $\rho_c$ stands for the central rest-mass density.
+where the superscript $(N,T)$ indicates we are in the Newtonian regime and using the generalized Tolman VII solution.
 By referring to Eq. \eqref{eq:betaCT7N}, we can establish the relation $4 \pi \rho_c R^2 = {3 C (k+3)}/{k}$.
-Consequently, substituting this relation into the aforementioned result yields
+Substituting this relation into Eq.~\eqref{eq:INTVIIa} yields

 where we have used the \avgcs -- $C$ relation for the generalized Tolman VII solution in the Newtonian limit.
-With this expression, we obtain the following limits when $k=2$ and $k\rightarrow \infty$
+With this expression, we obtain the following limits when $k=2$ and $k\rightarrow \infty$:

 As expected, when $k \rightarrow \infty$, which corresponds to the incompressible case, one obtains the same limit as that found using the polytropic EoS when $n=0$.
 Also, similarly to that case, there is no common limit between the incompressible case and the Tolman VII profile.
 For $q = 2/k \in [0,1]$, the quantity $\avgcs \left(\bar{I}^{(N,T)} \right)^{1/2}$ displays a maximum fractional difference with respect to the EoS median of $\sim 10\%$.
 This quantity is shown in Fig.~\ref{fig:newtrelations_I} as a function of $q$.